Our extensive network of hospital emergency care

 We offer emergency care both at UCHealth hospitals as well as at various freestanding emergency care locations throughout the Front Range.
 You’ll find the same highly qualified emergency medicine doctors and specially trained emergency nurses at both, and at the same cost.

-You need emergency care for severe injuries and conditions.
-Examples include but are not limited to:
+You need emergency care for severe injuries and conditions:

 Shortness of breath